-Figure 4: Template matching in lamella imaged using the DeCo-Lace approach at eucentric focus (A) Montage of LamellaEUC 1 overlaid with matches according to their montage coordinates (B) Side view of matches in the lamella, such that the direction of the electron beam is horizontal.
+Figure 4: Template matching in lamella imaged using the DeCo-Lace approach at eucentric focus.
+(A) Montage of LamellaEUC 1 overlaid with detected targets according to their montage coordinates.
+(B) Side view of targets in the lamella, such that the direction of the electron beam is horizontal.
 (C-F) Magnified area of panel A showing rough ER with associated ribosomes (C), outer nuclear membrane with associated ribosomes (D), ribsomes arranged in a circular fashion(E), ribosomes enclosed in a less electron dense inclusion in a granule (F).